Triple Higgs Boson Production with Two Heavy Scalars at the LHC via a Simplified Approach: Phenomenological Analysis at the LHC

-where $\sigma_B$ is the total expected background cross section, including the $b$-tagging efficiencies.
-The limit on the signal cross section to the particular final state is easily translated into a limit on the total cross section for double-resonant triple Higgs boson production, by taking into account the $b$-tagging efficiencies and the branching ratios of the Higgs boson into the $b\bar{b}$ final state.
-All the results are presented here represent limits on the total cross section.
+equals 2 everywhere on the $(m_2,m_3)$-plane.
+We remind the reader that the area under a Gaussian distribution covering two standard deviations away from its mean on either side, corresponds to approximately 95\% probability, see, e.g.~\cite{Lista:2016chp}.
+We then obtain $\sigma_S = \sigma_{95\%\mathrm{CL}}$ as follows:

-This limit is shown in fig.~\ref{fig:sigmalim}, for integrated luminosities of $\mathcal{L}=300$~fb$^{-1}$ and $3000$~fb$^{-1}$, following our analysis.
-We note that the order of magnitude of the projected constraint is consistent with the current ATLAS results presented in \cite{ATLAS:2024xcs}.
+where $\sigma_B$ is the total expected background cross section.
+The limit on the signal cross section to the particular final state is easily translated into a limit on the total cross section for double-resonant triple Higgs boson production, by taking into account the branching ratios and the $b$-tagging efficiencies of the Higgs boson into the $b\bar{b}$ final state.
+All results presented here represent limits on the total cross section.
+This limit is shown in Fig.~\ref{fig:sigmalim}, for integrated luminosities of $\mathcal{L}=300$~fb$^{-1}$ and $3000$~fb$^{-1}$, following our analysis.
+To remove interpolation artefacts we apply a Gaussian smoothing filter to the results.
+The resulting dependence on the cross section limit on $m_2$ (horizontal direction) is mild compared to the dependence on $m_3$ (vertical direction).
+This is due to the fact that the initial production of $h_3$ is the determining factor for the kinematics of the process, e.g.\ how much energy is available to the subsequent decay products.
+As a rough validation of the scale of the projected limits, we have compared the left panel of Fig.~\ref{fig:sigmalim} with the expected 95\% C.L. limits for the narrow-width heavy-resonance interpretation shown in Fig.~8a of the ATLAS search in the 6 $b$-jet final state~\cite{ATLAS:2024xcs} at an integrated luminosity of $\mathcal{L}_1 = 126~\mathrm{fb}^{-1}$.
+In particular, rescaling the ATLAS results by $\sigma_{95}(\mathcal{L}_2)\simeq \sigma_{95}(\mathcal{L}_1)\sqrt{\mathcal{L}_1/\mathcal{L}_2}$, where $\mathcal{L}_2 = 300~\mathrm{fb}^{-1}$ gives a factor $\sqrt{126/300}\simeq0.65$.
+Accounting for the different centre-of-mass energy, and for the fact that our result is a phenomenological projection without a full detector-level treatment, the two estimates are broadly compatible in the overlapping mass region.

-We can then proceed to extract the limit on the rescaling parameter, $\rho^2$, by dividing out the ``unity'' cross section (defined by eq.~\ref{eq:rescaling}):
+We can then proceed to extract the limit on the rescaling parameter, $\rho^2$, by dividing out the ``unity'' cross section (defined by Eq.~\eqref{eq:rescaling}):

 where this operation is understood to be taken over the $(m_2,m_3)$-plane.